Skip to main content

 sudo ufw allow 19132/udp

-On Windows with WSL2, you may need to forward the port from Windows to WSL.
-Use netsh or Portainer’s built-in port mapping.
+On Windows with WSL2, you may need to forward the port from Windows into WSL using netsh or configure port mapping in Portainer.

-Server properties: After first run, edit /opt/minecraft-server/server.properties to change:
+Server properties take effect on restart.
+After the first run, edit /opt/minecraft-server/server.properties to change:

-• server-name (what shows up in the server list)
+• server-name — what shows in the server browser

 • difficulty